krishnarajvr/microservice-mono-gin-gorm/gateway/README.md

 make run
 ```

-If there is any configuration change in krakend.json, It need to build the chagnes again.
+If there is any configuration change in krakend.json, It need to build the chagnes again using ``` make build ``` in gateway folder.
 Refer Makefile for the commands that is running.

 Note : check ```{GOPATH}/bin``` should contain krakend binary as per the krakend-ce build